-- a) Where an employee is required by the employer to be accredited by the Building Professionals Board under the Building Professionals Act 2005 (NSW) the employer shall: - 1. pay the reasonable costs associated with obtaining and/or maintaining such accreditation, including the cost of accreditation fees and compulsory continued professional development training/course fees, and - 2. grant paid leave to attend course requirements in accordance with subclause (iv) of Clause 32, Training and Development, of this Agreement. - b) Subclause (a) shall continue to be observed while the employee is on paid leave and/or unpaid parental leave.
+- (a) Where an employee is required by the Employer to be accredited by NSW Fair Trading under the Building and Development Certifiers Act 2018 (NSW) the Employer shall: - (1) pay the reasonable costs associated with obtaining and/or maintaining such accreditation, including the cost of accreditation fees and compulsory continued professional development training/course fees, and - (2) grant paid leave to attend course requirements in accordance with subclause (iv) of Clause 34, Training and Development, of this Agreement. - (b) Subclause (a) shall continue to be observed while the employee is on paid leave and/or unpaid parental leave.

-(xviii) Mechanics' Allowance
+(xvii) Mechanics' Allowance

-- a) A mechanics' allowance set out in Table 2 of Part B shall be paid to nominated mechanics holding appropriate certificates and qualifications for the carrying out of inspection of Council vehicles for registration and disposal under the provisions of the appropriate legislation. - b) The relevant Director shall be authorised to increase the complement of mechanics authorised to carry out such inspections depending on demand and to authorise payment.
+(a) A mechanics' allowance set out in Table 2 of Part B shall be paid to nominated mechanics holding appropriate certificates and qualifications for the carrying out of inspection of Council vehicles for registration and disposal under the provisions of the appropriate legislation.

+(b) The relevant Director shall be authorised to increase the complement of mechanics authorised to carry out such inspections depending on demand and to authorise payment.